 It also involves looking at how sustainable the care they provide is.
 It’s a good idea to get in touch with your local council to find out how they will assess eligible needs.

 From April 2018, carers have a right to a carer support plan.
 This plan should include information about your caring role and your circumstances.
 For example, the care you are able and willing to provide, your own wellbeing and home life, and support in the community and from the local council.

 I have been told I am eligible for support as a carer.
 Who will pay for it?

-Your local authority must provide support to meet your eligible needs.
+Your local council must provide support to meet your eligible needs.
 It should do this in a way that gives you as much choice and control as you would like.

-If you have eligible needs, your local authority must consider if breaks from caring should be part of the support you receive.
+If you have eligible needs, your local council must consider if breaks from caring should be part of the support you receive.

 If you are offered support as a carer, you cannot be charged for it.
 Under the Social Care (Self Directed Support) Act 2013, all councils must offer self-directed support, which enables you to choose how you want your support arranged.
 Your local council must offer you four options:

 - Option 1 – direct payment.
 The council gives you money so you can choose and pay directly for the services you want.